jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ## Tips and Tricks

-Much like installing any other software, setting up Hugo can present unexpected challenges.
+Setting up Hugo can present unexpected challenges.
 A few of the most typical issues are addressed here.

 ### Config File not Found Error

-Running the command to start the Hugo server from outside the Hugo directory will result in a Config file not found error.
-Change into the Hugo directory before attempting to start the Hugo server.
+Running the command to start the Hugo server from outside the Hugo directory will result in a "Config file not found error".
+To solve this issue, change into the Hugo directory before attempting to start the Hugo server.

     Error: Unable to locate Config file.
 Perhaps you need to create a new site.
        Run `hugo help new` for details.
 (Config File "config" Not Found in "[/home/username]")

 ### Failed to Stop Nginx.Service

-It is very possible that you may attempt to stop or reload the Nginx server and get the following console output:
+It is very possible that you may attempt to stop or reload the Nginx server and see the following console output:

     Failed to stop nginx.service: The name org.freedesktop.PolicyKit1 was not provided by any .service files See system logs and 'systemctl status nginx.service' for details.